 Discussion-based seminar classes are held on Wednesdays from 1410-1600h in MP606 (our classroom).
-Office hours are held right afterwards, from 1605-1745h in MP1118 (my office).
+Office hours will be held on Wednesdays from 1610-1800h in my office, MP1118.

 Announcements will be listed here in reverse chronological order to make the latest ones easiest to find.

 - Mar.14: Essay 3 is posted.
 It is due by 14:00h on Wed.28.Mar.2018.